-In order to obtain the reward $\pi_t$ at time step $t$, the target point should be covered then.
-We say that the target point is covered if there is at least $r_t$ satellite(s) in view; here, the positive time-dependent coverage threshold $\bm{r}=(r_t\in\mathbb{Z}_{\geq0}:t\in\mathcal{T})$ is a user-supplied parameter vector.
-We can model this system by defining two sets of decision variables---the constellation pattern variables $\bm{x}$ and coverage state variables $\bm{y}=(y_t\in\{0,1\}:t\in\mathcal{T})$---and a set of inequalities that links $\bm{x}$ and $\bm{y}$.
+To obtain the reward $\pi_t$ at time step $t$, the target point must be covered.
+The target point is considered covered if there is at least $r_t$ satellite(s) in view; the positive time-dependent coverage threshold $\bm{r}=(r_t\in\mathbb{Z}_{\geq0}:t\in\mathcal{T})$ is a user-supplied parameter vector.
+We can model this system by defining two sets of decision variables: the constellation pattern variables $\bm{x}$ and coverage state variables $\bm{y}=(y_t\in\{0,1\}:t\in\mathcal{T})$, and a set of inequalities that links $\bm{x}$ and $\bm{y}$.
 The decision variable $x_j=1$ if a satellite occupies orbital slot $j$ ($x_j=0$ otherwise; see Definition~\ref{def:x}).
 Each element $y_t$ of the coverage state variables takes the value of unity if and only if the coverage threshold of the target point is satisfied at time step $t$ ($y_t=0$ otherwise).
 Mathematically,

 As can be seen in Eq.~\eqref{eq:mcpy}, the coverage state of the target point is conditionally dependent on the configuration of a constellation system.
 We can linearize this relationship by introducing a set of inequalities that links $\bm{x}$ and $\bm{y}$ for all $t\in\mathcal{T}$: